Mission

 Today, ICRF is the largest nongovernmental source of cancer research funding in Israel.
 ICRF-funded scientists have been instrumental in the development of breakthrough FDA-approved drugs Gleevec©, Doxil© and Velcade© and include the first two Israeli Nobel Prize Laureates in Chemistry.
 ICRF grantees continue to make major cancer research breakthroughs and are at the forefront of discoveries in nano-medicine, immunotherapy, stem cell research and targeted therapies.

-In Montreal, we have successfully created over 30 fellowship positions in Montreal hospitals, in areas such as paediatric blood cancer, colorectal cancer, breast cancer and other cancer therapies.
+In Montreal, through our local fellowship program, we successfully created over 30 fellowship positions in Montreal hospitals, in areas such as paediatric blood cancer, colorectal cancer, breast cancer and other cancer therapies.

-We currently fund seven (7) post-doctoral fellows.
-These experts are conducting groundbreaking cancer research in local laboratories under the guidance of our Scientific Advisory Board and supervising physicians at:
+In 2024, we funded seven (7) post-doctoral fellows in Montreal.
+These Israeli experts are conducting groundbreaking cancer research in local laboratories under the guidance of our Scientific Advisory Board and supervising physicians at:

 The Jewish General Hospital